-An AC adapter and cord are included with the monitor.
+An AC power cord may be included with the monitor.
 If another cord is used, use only a power source and connection appropriate for this monitor.
-For information on the correct AC power cord set to use with the monitor, refer to the Product Notices provided in your documentation kit.
+For information about the correct AC power cord set to use with the monitor, refer to the Product Notices provided in your documentation kit.